shaunc/code-server-proxy/docs/README.md

 This is a single-user utility focused on workspace isolation.
 Key areas for contribution:

 - Cross-platform support (currently Linux/systemd only)
-- Collision handling for hash-based port assignment
 - Log rotation for instance logs
 - Web UI for instance management
 - Enhanced monitoring and metrics
+- Alternative shared settings strategies

 ## License